dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 Note that Conan and Xcode use different names for this architecture (`armv8` and `arm64` respectively).

 Now, for the x86_64 architecture we manually copied files from `.conan/data` to `nativelibs/x86_64`.
 This is not ideal.
-Instead, we can use `conan install` (to install the deps), then `conan build` (to build the ChuckNorris library), and finally `conan package` to copy the libraries and headers (the code that was in the `package()` function of the recipe, remember?)
+Instead, we can use `conan install` (to install the deps), then `conan build` (to build the ChuckNorris library), and finally `conan package` to copy the libraries and headers (to run the code that was in the `package()` function of the recipe, remember?):

 ```bash
 $ cd cpp/ChuckNorris